Welcome to my website. I started turning

 presented them at a woodturning symposium in Gainsville,

-GA. in April, 2005 and had them on my website; which at
+GA. in April, 2005 and started selling to the public on

 Glass blowers and fused glass workers found my website